KevinBian107/Kaiwen-Wiki/docs/articles/mathamatics/optimization.md

 f(x^{(t+1)}) - f(x^*) \leq (\frac{C}{L})^t (f(x^{(0)}) - f(x^*))
 $$

 More critically, when strongly convex condition is matched, all the previous method's convergence property remains for functions that is strongly convex but not neccessarily just quadratic in the form of $\frac{1}{2} x^T A x$.
 This is really how strongly convex is used in practice.
-Practically speaking, ***when $f(w) is convex and $R(w)$ is c-strongly convex, then $f(w) + R(w)$ is also c-strongly convex***.
+Practically speaking, ***when $f(w)$ is convex and $R(w)$ is c-strongly convex, then $f(w) + R(w)$ is also c-strongly convex***.
 This gives the power for regulaorizor to show its power.
 For instance, in ridge regression, other than just making a constraint on keeping the weights small, ridge regression gurantees a better convergence rate than just normal gradient descent.
 For more proof related content, visit the notes.

 <a href="../../../assets/math/optimization_notes7.pdf" target="_blank">
     <p><span class="link-icon">&#9881;</span>Strongly convex proof</p>